fleetwoodmac/FUSEless-Mount-macOS/README.md

 3. Scroll to the `provision` section, and under the `script` portion, **under** `sudo rc-update add sddm` (Do not change), make any additional folders you want by adding in lines of `sudo mkdir /path/to/directory/in/vm`.
   - Add a dedicated folder to temporarily mount backups to, for example `sudo mkdir /mnt/BackupMountPoint`.
   - If you use a NAS on your network to store your backups using an SMB share, or a remote location that you mount with rclone, you can make a folder in which to mount them in, like `sudo mkdir /mnt/NASMountPoint`.
 3. Feel free to add/delete packages as you wish from the `provision` > `script` section of the yaml file you download or just leave it as is.
-For example, you may want to add rclone if you store and mount backups from a remote location.
+For example, you may want to add rclone if you store and mount backups from a remote location or mpv and some codecs if you want to view videos.
    - If you are mounting network storage of some kind, you may need to add some packages.
 See the "auto-mounting USB drives" and "network browsing" sections of the [LXQt Alpine Wiki page](https://wiki.alpinelinux.org/wiki/LXQt).
 Add any gvfs package that you need by adding a line like `sudo apk add ...`.
 For example, included already are the tools necessary for mounting SMB shares, `sudo apk add gvfs-smb`, but you may want to mount NFS shares so you may need to add `sudo apk add gvfs-nfs`.
 4. Save and close.